GrinonBarrett/Taksidos/Core Rules/7=Advancement/Basics of Advancement.md

   10 =	75

 ### Attribute Improvements
 Anytime a character gains a new level, they may improve an attribute of their choice.
-They cannot improve an ability beyond 18 this way, unless otherwise noted.
+They cannot improve an attribute beyond 18 this way, unless otherwise noted.

 Additionally, most classes have levels which feature an "Attribute Improvement".
-During these levels, you may choose an additional attibute to improve.
+During these levels, you may choose an additional attribute to improve.